memomsft/databricks/docs/01-sql-endpoint.md

 ---

-## 📌 Nota sobre red
+## 📌 Network Note

-- Se requiere salida a internet hacia *.datawarehouse.fabric.microsoft.com por puerto 1433.
+- Outbound internet access is required to *.datawarehouse.fabric.microsoft.com over port 1433.

-- Si tu workspace es NPIP o VNet-injected, asegúrate de que exista egress permitido (configurado por tu equipo de red).
+- If your workspace is NPIP or VNet-injected, make sure egress is allowed (configured by your networking team).

-- Este escenario utiliza computo de tipo "classic" en Databricks.
-Si se utiliza "serverless" considerar que no es posible instalar librerias a traves de JAR files, afortunadamente la libreria de JDBC para SQL Server que      permite conversar con Fabric esta pre-empaquetada en el runtime del serverless cluster de Databricks por lo que no representa un blocker.
+- This scenario uses classic compute in Databricks.
+If serverless is used, note that it is not possible to install libraries via JAR files.
+Fortunately, the SQL Server JDBC driver required to connect to Fabric is pre-        packaged in the Databricks serverless cluster runtime, so this does not represent a blocker.